-Reason #1: Duplicate is twice as fast as copy and paste
+1. Duplicate is twice as fast as copy and paste

 Because the duplicate keyboard shortcut copies and pastes your object in just two key strokes instead of four, right off the bat it’s twice as fast.

-CTRL+D for duplicate (2 keystrokes) vs. CTRL+C for copy and CTRL+V for paste (4 keystrokes)
+Ctrl +D for duplicate (2 keystrokes) vs. Ctrl + C for copy and Ctrl + V for paste (4 keystrokes)